mlsecops-fm/field-manual/README.md

 The **MLSecOps Field Manual™** is a reproducible library of small MLSecOps modules and patterns.

-The project grows slowly out of a private MLSecOps Lab and focuses on:
+The project grows out of a private MLSecOps Lab and focuses on:

 - **Reality** – every module is based on something that actually ran in the lab.
-- **Reproducibility** – small, self-contained scenarios over giant monolithic labs.
+- **Reproducibility** – small, self-contained scenarios.
 - **Operational clarity** – logs, metrics, and failure modes.

 ---